-Uninterruptible power supplies are available in the range from roughly 300 VA up to several 100s of KVA.
-UPS's intended for installation into racks usually offer several IEC 320-C13 connectors, depending on the total output, and from roughly 3,000 VA, systems are usually designed with one or more IEC 320-C19 connectors, which can be used to connect additional sockets or PDUs.
+Uninterruptible power supplies are available from approx. 300 VA up to the range of several 100 KVA.
+Uninterruptible power supplies intended for installation into racks usually offer several IEC 320-C13 connectors, depending on the total output, and from approx. 3,000 VA, systems are usually designed with one or more IEC 320-C19 connectors, which can be used to connect additional sockets or PDUs.
 The UPS must report a disruption in power to the connected servers, to allow relevant precautions to be taken with automatic shut-down, ensuring the consistency of data to be processed.